mani10docs/ValaxyTech-hello-world/README.md

-some new files are added to this code by manikanta
+some new files are added to this code by praneel